philipperemy/keras-tcn/README.md

 virtualenv -p python3.6 venv
 source venv/bin/activate
-pip install -r requirements.txt # change to tensorflow if you dont have a gpu. python setup.py install # install keras-tcn as a package
+pip install -r requirements.txt # change to tensorflow if you dont have a gpu. pip install . --upgrade # install it as a package.
 ```

 ## Run